samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 ***********

 Most interface driven-problems have time-dependent interfaces :math:`\Gamma = \Gamma(t)`.
-Therefore, Dune-MMesh features capabilities of moving and remeshing in spatial dimension two.
+Therefore, Dune-MMesh features capabilities of moving and re-meshing in spatial dimension two.

 .. note::
-  The remeshing feature is not (yet) supported in spatial dimension three because the removal of a vertex is not offered by the underlying CGAL Triangulation_3 class.
+  The re-meshing feature is not (yet) supported in spatial dimension three because the removal of a vertex is not offered by the underlying CGAL Triangulation_3 class.
 In fact, it could appear that the region formed by its adjacent tetrahedrons is an instance of the untetrahedralizable Schönhardt's polyhedron.
 In this case, the removal of the vertex might be impossible without rebuilding the whole triangulation.